 \begin{remark} \normalfont Although the context is slightly different, the first holonomy matches the holonomy map constructed by Dazord in \cite{Dazord}.
-Instead of complete Ehresmann connection, \cite{Dazord} assumes saturated neighbourhoods (called stable in his paper), but a line-by-line comparaison shows that both morphisms will agree for leaves that admit a neighborhood satisfying both conditions. \end{remark}
+Instead of complete Ehresmann connection, \cite{Dazord} assumes saturated neighborhoods (called stable in his paper), but a line-by-line comparison shows that both morphisms agree for leaves that admit a neighborhood satisfying both conditions. \end{remark}